 - Describe the four steps to finding your first cache to your counselor.
 Then mark and edit a waypoint.

 - With your parent's permission*, go to www.geocaching.com.
 Type in

-your zip code to locate public geocaches in your area.
+your city and state to locate public geocaches in your area.
 Share the

 *To fulfill this requirement, you will need to set up a free user account with www.geocaching.com.
 Ask your parent for permission and help before you do so.